MischaOputa/Apachewebserver/README.txt

 - Open CMD in Administrator Mode
 - Use Command "cd /Apache24/bin"
 - Use Command "httpd -k restart"
+---OPEN BROWSER AND GO TO LOCALHOST; should view php page info

 ## MySQL Database
 - Download MySQL